jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 Open `RetroDECK Configurator` -> `Open Emulator` -> `Dolphin` -> `Options` -> `Controller Settings`

+Enable:
-Change to `Passthrough a Bluetooth Adapter`
+`Passthrough a Bluetooth Adapter`
+`Connect Wii Remotes for Emulated Controllers` `Continous Scanning`

+**Step 4: Play the game**
+NOTE: if the udev rules are wrong and dolphin can not get bluetooth access it will display a error message and dolphin will crash.

+The Wiimote can now be connected when a game is launched, but it will not connect before that.

-Press the `Sync Button` on the Wiimote and press the `Sync Button` in the Dolphin Interface.<br>
+In some cases you might need to press the `Sync Button` on the Wiimote (under the backplate) and press the `Sync Button` in the Dolphin Interface.<br>
-It should now be connected and be enabled to be used with the Wii games.
+RetroDECK has a built in shortcut for keyboards `Alt + W` that is also be access from the RetroDECK radialmenu system on the Steam Deck.

 ---